PPTArena: A Benchmark for PowerPoint Editing: An Effective PPT Editing Agent: PPTPilot

-\mypar{Direct XML Editing.} To address the limitations of the programmatic path in structural and visual editing scenarios, we have equipped PPTPilot with a second skill: the ability to directly read, parse, and re-write raw OOXML files (\eg, \texttt{slide1.xml}, \texttt{theme.xml}), as shown in the top half of Fig.~\ref{fig:pptpilot_diagram}.
+\textbf{Direct XML editing.} To address the limitations of the programmatic path in structural and visual editing scenarios, we have equipped PPTPilot with a second skill: the ability to directly read, parse, and rewrite raw OOXML files (\eg, \texttt{slide1.xml}, \texttt{theme.xml}), as shown in the top half of Figure~\ref{fig:pptpilot_diagram}.
 This approach provides the precision required for structured contexts, as the VLMs can directly manipulate fine-grained properties like the specific positions of elements.
 Since OOXML encodes most of the information in a PPT, the XML path provides a unified interface well-aligned with existing VLMs for PPT editing.
 However, the long context and strict format requirements of XML make it challenging to perform precise edits, especially when modifications span a large number of slides, in which case the programmatic approach is significantly more reliable.

-\mypar{Skill Routing.} To determine which editing skills to adopt for a specific user query, we employ a VLM that routes the query to the proper editing skills, as the beginning of branching in Fig.~\ref{fig:pptpilot_diagram}.
-Upon receiving a user instruction, this decider analyzes the prompt combined withthe presentation's structure, including the screenshots and contents.
+\textbf{Skill routing.} To determine which editing skills to adopt for a specific user query, we employ an LLM that routes the query to the proper editing skills, as the beginning of branching in Figure~\ref{fig:pptpilot_diagram}.
+Upon receiving a user instruction, this decider analyzes the prompt combined with the presentation's structure, including the screenshots and contents.
 Based on this analysis, it routes the task to either the programmatic path or the direct XML editing path.
+Across PPTArena, the router dispatches 66\% of edits to the programmatic path and 34\% to the direct XML path (Supp.\ Sec.~G.1).

-\mypar{Self-correction with Reflection.} Finally, we acknowledge the complexity of PPT editing, which indicates the challenge of correct edits in a single try.
-Inspired by representative agents like ReACT~\cite{yao2022react}, we introduce an iterative reflection path into the PPTPilot, so that it can gradually refine its predictions.
-The agent proposes an edit to the XML files, which is rendered to temporarily to a PPT file.
-Then a verifier model assesses the output PPT according to the original instructions and provides feedbacks for failures.
-In this way, the agent produces an updated PPT edit based on the feedback and is able to correct its own errors.
+\textbf{Self-correction with reflection.} Finally, we acknowledge the complexity of PPT editing, which indicates the challenge of correct edits in a single try.
+Inspired by representative agents such as ReACT~\cite{yao2022react}, we introduce an iterative reflection path into the PPTPilot, so that it can gradually refine its predictions.
+The agent proposes an edit to the XML files, which is rendered temporarily to a PPT file.
+Then a verifier model assesses the output PPT according to the original instructions and provides feedback for failures.
+In this way, the agent produces an updated PPT edit based on the feedback and is able to correct for its own errors.

 Despite the simplicity of our design, we find it effective and efficient for PPT editing when compared against existing agent products and frameworks.
 We hope our PPTPilot can serve as a baseline for research into PPT editing.